hddahdda/plant_ecommerce/README.md

     'default': dj_database_url.parse('postgres:///')

     }

+  * If wanted, you can load the json filed to populate your Postgres database in Heroku.
+This is done by typing: python `manage.py loaddata <JSON filename>`, for the database to be correct, do this in the following order:
+     * Categories
+     * Products
+     * Images

   * Migrate your changes
   * Type python3 `manage.py createsuperuser` to create a user who will have access to your admin panel when deployed.